 Dr Jeremy Ely

 Jeremy Ely obtained his BSc in Geography from the University of Sheffield in 2011, where he stayed to undertake his PhD titled “Flow Signatures on the Bed and the Surface of Ice sheets.”
-He is currently employed on the BRITICE-CHRONO project as a research associate in ice sheet modelling and data interaction.
+He was employed on the BRITICE-CHRONO project as a research associate in ice sheet modelling and data interaction.
+Jeremy is now a NERC Independent Research Fellow.

 I am interested in the formation of subglacial bedforms, the landforms which are produced at the sole of a glacier or ice sheet.
 My research led to the confirmation of a long held (40 year!) hypothesis that subglacial bedforms belong to a morphological continuum.
 I have also dug holes into subglacial bedforms, and flown UAVs over them in order to work out how they form.
 I am also interested in the formation of meltwater related landforms.